SIDN/ietf-epp-restful-json/README.md

-# EPP over RESTful Transport
+# XML to JSON mapping for RESTful EPP

 This repository contains the IETF draft for adding JSON support to RESTful EPP.